-The IWMF has at present a worldwide membership of nearly 4,000.
+The IWMF has at present a worldwide membership of over 6,000, with support groups and affiliate organizations situated in virtually every continent.
 Today the IWMF:

 - provides support to patients and their caregivers